PayDock/mobile-sdk-doc/widgets/card.md

 # Card Tokenisation Widget

+>
+>
-The Card Tokenisation Widget's prebuilt card form securely collects card details and transforms them into a One Time Token.
+>Securely collect card details and transform them into a One Time Token.
 You can use this Token with other Paydock API calls, such as Capture Payment, Save Card to Vault, and so on.

 ![Creditcard View](/img/Credit_card.png)